siefca/autolink_filter/README.txt

 TODO:

-- fix interpolation when multiword term starts a sentence
+- disable synonyms when synonyms are disabled for a given vocabulary (global setting) - use join on vocabulary ID

 - test if main term is too long but its synonyms are ok
 - also test if tooltips are generated